openqasm/openqasm/WG.md

 **Questions**:

  * Are their pain points in the grammar?
- * Are their places we can improve?
+ * Are there places we can improve?
  * Can we improve the performance?
  * Can we improve the style?